 This is amended to 7 weeks after the day on which the moratorium would have ended but for these provisions.

-UK Government changes – Corporate Insolvency and Governance Bill
+UK Government changes – Corporate Insolvency and Governance Act 2020

-- A fundamental change to Wrongful Trading rules, with the introduction of an assumption that a director is not responsible for any worsening of the financial position of the company or its creditors that occurs during the period 1 March 2020 to 30 June 2020, or one month after the coming into force of the act whichever is the later.
+Interestingly, the fundamental change to wrongful trading rules which introduced an assumption that a director is not responsible for any worsening of the financial position of the company or its creditors has not been extended.

-We will continue to monitor the Bill’s progress, including any amendments, towards becoming law.
+We will continue to monitor the Act’s progress, including any amendments and extensions.

 Further changes to the 2016 Act – Coronavirus (Scotland) (No.2) Act 2020